zodgevaibhav/selenium-framework-java/README.md

 Seleniun with Java using TestNg
 Extent Report support
 Data provider using excel
 Visual Validation using OpenCV and Selenium.
-Screen comparison using selenium and OpenCV
+Screen comparison using selenium and OpenCV and hightlight the difference